Kwekudomp/Kwekudomp/README.md

 **Technical Development:**
 - 🔨 Building public portfolio showcasing optimization and ML implementations
 - 📊 Creating educational resources for OR algorithm implementations
-- 💡 Exploring integration of large language models with decision optimization frameworks
+- 💡 Exploring integration of emerging AI techniques with decision optimization
 - 📖 Contributing to open-source OR/analytics projects

 **Professional:**
 - 🚀 Advancing commercial deployment of scheduling optimization platform
 - 🤝 Connecting with practitioners and researchers in service operations
 - 📈 Continuing to bridge academic research with practical business impact
-- 🌐 Expanding system capabilities to new service domains
+- 🌐 Exploring system applications to additional service domains

 ---